Inference-time optimization for experiment-grounded protein ensemble generation: Experiments

 \subsection{NOE-based IT-Optimization}

-We benchmark the proposed framework on a set of $20$ protein structures from the NMRDB dataset \cite{klukowski2024100} (Table \ref{tab:nmr_pdb_info}).
-As shown in Table \ref{tab:nmr_uniform}, IT-Optimization with uniformly weighted NMR log-likelihood (Equation \ref{eq:noe_loglik}) consistently reduces both the number of violated NOE restraints and the median violation distance compared to guided and unguided baselines.
+We benchmark the proposed framework on a set of 20 protein structures from the NMRDB dataset \cite{klukowski2024100} (Table \ref{tab:nmr_pdb_info}).
+As shown in Figure \ref{fig:summary}B \& D, IT-Optimization with uniformly weighted NMR log-likelihood (Equation \ref{eq:noe_loglik}) consistently reduces both the number of violated NOE restraints and the median violation distance compared to guided and unguided baselines.
+These improvements are robust to the density of available restraints: subsampling NOEs to as little as 10\% of the full set yields validity losses (Equation \ref{eq:validity}) on par with the reference PDB ensemble, with no sign of overfitting under sparse constraints (Table~\ref{tab:noe_sparsity}).
 Incorporating energy reweighting (Equation \ref{eq:boltzmann}) using force-field-predicted energies further improves NOE satisfaction while promoting thermodynamically plausible ensembles (Table \ref{tab:nmr_energy}).
-As a representative example, we consider the solution-NMR ensemble of an uncharacterized Rhodospirillum rubrum protein (PDB \texttt{2K0M}, BMRB 15652).
+As a representative example, we consider the solution-NMR ensemble of an uncharacterized \textit{Rhodospirillum rubrum} protein (PDB \texttt{2K0M}, BMRB 15652).
 Figure \ref{fig:nmr_violation} shows that IT-Optimization reduces restraint violations relative to competing methods, with additional gains when combined with energy reweighting.
 This also results in improved structural agreement with the reference ensemble (Figure \ref{fig:nmr_ensemble}).
-Lastly, energy-weighted variants produce lower-energy ensembles than their uniformly weighted counterparts under the optimization force field (ProteinEBM \cite{roney2025protein}) and the known AMBER99 force field \cite{wang2004development} (Figure~\ref{fig:energy_guidance}).
+Lastly, as shown in Figure \ref{fig:energy_guidance} and Table \ref{tab:ess}, energy-weighted variants produce lower-energy ensembles with higher effective sample size (ESS) under the optimization force field (ProteinEBM \cite{roney2025protein}) than their uniformly weighted counterparts.
+Additional benchmarks are provided in Tables \ref{tab:nmr_viol_pct_additional} and \ref{tab:nmr_viol_a_additional}.